csswizardry/inuit.css/_posts/2012-12-10-building-grid-systems-with-inuit-css.md

 You should never apply any styling _whatsoever_ to a grid item; they are for structural purposes **only**.
-Furthermore, you should never, _ever_, **ever** apply new box-model rules to a grid item under any circumstances.
+Furthermore, you should never, _ever_, **ever** apply new box-model rules to a grid item under any circumstances, be it inuit.css or something else.

 ## Final word